Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 How http/2 will change the way we structure and build our applications, particularly in relation to asset loading, is still being determined but one highly touted feature is the reduced need for bundling assets together.
 In theory, it [will be more performant to request multiple small assets](https://http2.github.io/faq/) rather than one large bundle because we will make the cache more granular and not lose that much on the network.

 Web Components embrace the philosophy of independent modules and together with http/2 you can immediately imagine a nice no-bundle workflow.
-Without a further build step there would be an increase in the number of requests though, so would the adoption of Web Components significantly slow a web which is predominately pre http/2?
+Of course we still have to cater for non-http/2 users and without concatenation there would be an increase in the number of requests.
+Would the adoption of Web Components, right now, significantly slow a web which is predominately pre http/2?

-Currently [Vulcanise](https://www.polymer-project.org/0.5/articles/concatenating-web-components.html) exists to help with this by bundling your imports and their dependencies and I'm sure support for bundling Web Component assets will arrive in your preferred build tool in the future too.
+Currently [Vulcanise](https://www.polymer-project.org/0.5/articles/concatenating-web-components.html) exists to help with this by bundling your imports and their dependencies and I'm sure support for bundling Web Component assets will arrive in your preferred build tool in the future.
 Personally I look forward to a workflow that allows me the flexibility to arbitrarily load components into the page and for them to just work, without considering the assets for the system as a whole.
 For now, and potentially forever, that's certainly not realistic.

 <h2 id="third-party" class="blog-subtitle">Are third party components ever going to be that usable?</h2>

-There have been a lot of articles and talks that have compared the future Web Components ecosystem to the current jQuery plugins ecosystem. jQuery plugins thrived because they were plug and play, unfortunately there were a thousand+ plug and play implementations of jQuery.tabs and this is more or less the major complaint it receives.
+There have been a lot of articles and talks that have compared the future Web Components ecosystem to the current jQuery plugins ecosystem. jQuery plugins thrived because they were plug and play, and they struggled because there were a thousand+ plug and play implementations of jQuery.tabs.

 One of the hopes for Web Components is that the cream rises to the top and that we can promote the "best" components.
 This is clearly not a simple task and expecting it to happen purely by drawing a line in the sand over the jQuery era will not be enough.
 A quick look at the react or angular ecosystems shows they still have their fair share of implementations.

 These plugins had one big benefit though: jQuery was their one and only dependency.
-They also had no transitive dependencies where A > B > C, because, well, B was jQuery which did everything itself.
+They also had no transitive dependencies where A depended on B which depended on C, because, well, B was jQuery which did everything itself.
 Transitive dependencies is where things get tricky as they need to be resolved across components.
 These dependencies could be anything from Angular to RxJS or lodash to polyfills.
 It's likely we will also see our fair share of "zero-dependency components" attempting to sidestep the problem by inlining their own modular builds of utility libraries and adding extra weight you can't possibly extract or de-duplicate.

 Of course, the closed concept of Web Components mean you absolutely could have different libraries inside and outside and it would still work, but just because you can doesn't necessarily mean you should: we should always want to avoid needlessly transferring bytes across the wire.